RedToor/ScriptsWin.bat/README.md

   #USBFixer    : Script Batch for reset USB altered and fix
   #Remove4size : Script Batch for remove files for his size in all system
   #rdisk       : Script Batch for Repar Disks
+  #Turn-(ON..  : Script Batch for see hidden files and back to hidden
 ```

 Scripts List by RedToor